snowman-repos/book/everyone/README.md

 #### Documentation

 It's important that you write down any and all information that may be useful to others.
-Whether that be project scope, meeting minutes, design decisions, timelines, technical issues etc. This documentation should be in a consistent and easily shareable format that must be agreed before the start of the project.
+Whether that be project scope, meeting minutes, design decisions, timelines, technical issues etc. Whatever role you have in putting together your website or app, there will be something you do that other people may need to know about and understand.
+Your documentation should be in a consistent and easily shareable format that must be agreed before the start of the project.

 #### Communication